nextflow-io/nextflow/docs/operator.rst

 *********

 Nextflow **operators** are methods that allow you to manipulate channels.
-Every operator, with the exception of :ref:`operator-subscribe`, produces one or more new channels, allowing you to chain operators to fit your needs.
+Every operator, with the exception of :ref:`operator-set` and :ref:`operator-subscribe`, produces one or more new channels, allowing you to chain operators to fit your needs.

 This page is a comprehensive reference for all Nextflow operators.
 However, if you are new